 It’s perfect to bring to your next picnic or potluck or make or for your family and enjoy the leftovers all week long.
 Toss in some shredded chicken you have lunch or a hearty, no-heat-up-your-house dinner!
 It saves beautifully and you can even make it ahead of time.
 In fact, it gets better with a little time.

 This past weekend was our Meyer Family Reunion, which is my Dad’s side of the family.
 My grandparents were of hearty German-Prussian stock; married in 1912, they had 7 boys over the course of 19 years.
-My dad; the youngest was born when my grandmother was 47, this was back in the 30’s!
+My dad; the youngest was born when my grandmother was 47, this was back in 32!
 She used to tell the boys, “that’s when the bottom dropped out.”
 She had a great sense of humor!

 They raised their family through two World Wars; 2 of their boys serving in WWII; they survived the depression while raising a large family in a small two-bedroom house with an attic converted into a bunk room and watched our world change in ways we’ll probably never see again.